Jokbal: Serving

 As jokbal is a dish usually shared by several people, it is generally served in large portions, and as it is greasy and has a strong flavour, Korean diners often eat it as ssam, wrapped in a piece of lettuce with sauces and other vegetables.
-Jokbal is considered an anju, and thus is often accompanied with soju.
+Jokbal is considered an anju and thus is often accompanied with soju.
 Restaurants serving jokbal frequently offer both a regular and a spicy version of the dish, with especially spicy versions being dubbed buljokbal—literally "fire jokbal".
 Most also offer other variations, including Busan-style naengchae jokbal, which is served cold and garnished with chilled vegetables.

 Nutrition

-Jokbal contains a lot of gelatin, and is thus said to promote firm, wrinkle-free skin.
-The amino acid methionine, found in pork, is claimed to counteract the effects of alcohol and to prevent hangovers.
+Jokbal contains a lot of gelatin and is thus said to promote firm, wrinkle-free skin.
+The amino acid methionine, found in pork, is claimed to counteract the effects of alcohol and prevent hangovers.
 Korean sources also attribute numerous other beneficial effects to pork products like jokbal.

 Jokbal Street

-The area around Dongguk University Station in Jangchung-dong, Seoul is known for its numerous jokbal restaurants.
+The area around Dongguk University Station in Jangchung-dong, Seoul, is known for its numerous jokbal restaurants.
 The restaurants have long histories, some having been open for as many as 50 years, and all claim to be the "original" jokbal restaurant.
 Most of the restaurants have opened franchises throughout the country and offer delivery services.